Associate Professor of Theology

 discuss, to learn, and to grow – to trace their way back to first principles.

-When they graduate, they wish to act deliberately in life, rather than merely to succeed outwardly while inwardly living in "quiet desperation."
-This deliberate approach to life sometimes leads to a year or two of post-graduation puzzlement (parents read: uncertainty about what to do; thankfully, UD has recently been developing its Career Services in ways that will lead students to excellent and well-suited employment opportunities.
-They deserve to be hired well, and they are going to be hired well).
+When they graduate, they wish to act deliberately in life, rather than merely to succeed outwardly while inwardly living lives of "quiet desperation."
+This deliberate approach to life sometimes leads to a year or two of post-graduation puzzlement (Parents, read: uncertainty about what to do).
+Thankfully, UD has been steadily developing its Career Services in ways that will lead students to excellent and well-suited employment opportunities.
+They deserve to be hired well, and they are going to be hired well.
 Ultimately, a deliberate approach leads not only to virtue but to material success—success in areas that resonate deeply with the graduate's noblest desires.

 I approach the theological vocation with the conviction that philosophy and theology, faith and reason, serious intellectual research and fidelity to the full deposit of Catholic faith, work harmoniously toward one end, the contemplation and love of truth.
-As a teacher, I strive to induct my students into the adventure of the theological enterprise, beginning with a solid foundation in Scripture and Catholic Tradition and culminating in dialogue with contemporary theologies, with other Christian faiths, and with contemporary philosophy.
+As a teacher, I strive to induct my students into the adventures of theological inquiry, beginning with a solid foundation in Scripture and Catholic Tradition and culminating in dialogue with contemporary theologians, with other Christian faiths, and with contemporary philosophy.

 Ph.D.
 Theology; Minor in Philosophy (Catholic University of America; May 2001)